Predicting the most productive new QB-pass catcher duos

 6) Tyrod Taylor and Jarvis Landry, Cleveland Browns

 New Browns offensive coordinator Todd Haley knows how to make a passing attack go.
-And Taylor will be throwing to a fellow trade acquisition who also clearly knows how to catch passes.
+And Taylor will be throwing to a fellow trade acquisition who clearly knows how to catch passes.
 Whatever happens with Josh Gordon, who is currently on the NFI list, Landry is a proven chain-mover who has great hands and the ability to get open.
-He's also caught more passes than anyone else in their first four NFL seasons.
+He's also racked up more catches in his first four pro seasons than any other player in NFL history.
 Taylor and Landry will no doubt connect with great frequency in 2018.

 7) Patrick Mahomes and Sammy Watkins, Kansas City Chiefs

-Mahomes is still untested as a pro, having started just one game as a rookie, but he's got a big arm and loves to throw the ball downfield -- which is a good thing, because coach Andy Reid also loves to throw the ball downfield.
+Mahomes is still untested as a pro, having started just one game as a rookie, but he's got a big arm and loves to throw the ball downfield -- which is a good thing, because coach Andy Reid also loves to air it out.
 Mahomes is really Reid's type of quarterback.
 He's also athletic, which will press opponents into playing more conservatively on pass defense.

 Watkins has the pedigree of a former first-round pick, but he's only posted one 1,000-yard season thus far.
 That said, he's a talented guy who still caught eight touchdown passes in Los Angeles last year despite battling injuries.
 And don't forget that the Rams didn't want to lose him to free agency.
 It's an encouraging sign that at least two teams wanted to be in the Sammy Watkins business this season.
 His production might be naturally limited to some degree by the bounty of weapons in Kansas City, but I still expect Watkins to thrive with Mahomes.